 2. Volunteer labor for public sector entities

-3. Volunteer labor and for-profit employers in Fort Worth or Dallas
+3. Volunteer labor and for-profit employers in Texas

 If the employer solicits “volunteers” to work in the business then that’s almost certainly a problem.
 If the business accepts “volunteers” who ask to work for free then that’s probably also a problem here.
 For-profit businesses are just not allowed to take in free labor.

-When your Dallas or Fort Worth employer asks you to volunteer to a charity
+When your Texas employer asks you to volunteer to a charity